-Garter stitch is the most basic knitting stitch out there.
+The garter stitch is the most basic knitting stitch out there.
 When you knit flat, you just knit every stitch of every row.

 Because the right side of the work is always facing you as you work in the round, knitting every stitch of every round gives you Stockinette Stitch, not Garter.

 The easiest solution is to work in the round, knitting one round and purling the next, over and over.
-The reason this works is because knit and purl are opposites; the purl ridge gives you the bumpy texture you see in Garter Stitch.
+The reason this works is that knit and purl are opposites; the purl ridge gives you the bumpy texture you see in Garter Stitch.

-There's one big problem with knitting Garter Stitch in the round, other than having to purl, which a lot of knitters don't like.
+There's one big problem with knitting garter stitch in the round, other than having to purl, which a lot of knitters don't like.

 The problem lies in the nature of circular knitting, which is actually a spiral more than a loop.

 Just like you can get jogs in stripes or designs when you are knitting colorwork in the round, so too does Garter Stitch jog, making it obvious where the round ends.

 You can, of course, just ignore the jog and knit and purl as you normally would.
 It's not a huge deal to have this faux seam running down your work most of the time.